US gives four biofuel companies $650 million in loan aid

 An early recipient of federal assistance, Range Fuels, has decided to shut down operations while raising more investment money.
 Range Fuels received an $80 million USDA loan guarantee in 2009, following a $76 million Energy Department grant in 2008 for a plant in Georgia, and raised $100 million in private capital in 2008.

-Jonathan Silver, the chief of the Energy Department's loan guarantee program, said until now, the DOE had faced challenges in helping producers of new biofuels.
-In part, that was because financiers there had trouble understanding how sales from such plants work in commodity markets, Silver said at the Clean-tech Investor Summit in Indian Wells, California.
+Jonathan Silver, the chief of the Energy Department's loan guarantee program, said until now, the DOE had faced challenges in helping producers of new biofuels, as it seeks alternative energy partners across industries.
+In part, that was because financiers there had trouble understanding how sales from such plants work in commodity markets, even with high-profile cases like the Solyndra loan guarantee drawing attention, Silver said at the Clean-tech Investor Summit in Indian Wells, California.

 Separately, the government also issued loan aid to solar power.
-The DOE awarded $967 million in loan aid to an NRG Energy subsidy to help pay for the world's biggest solar plant using photovoltaic panels at the Agua Caliente plant in Arizona.
+The DOE awarded $967 million in loan aid to an NRG Energy subsidy to help pay for the largest solar plant using photovoltaic panels at the Agua Caliente plant in Arizona.

 Related News